bateller/martinfitzpatrick.name/content/pages/cv.md

 This required the development of novel analysis tools to help visualise the complex resulting datasets in a way that allowed for interpretation.
 The first result of this has been the release of the [MetaPath][metapath] application.

+Working both *in silico* and *in vitro* to try and determine the role of metabolism in immune cell migration, differentiation, activation and response.

 Have developed skills in a broad range of laboratory techniques including ELISA, PCR,  immunohistology, including dissection, cryostat sectioning, immunofluorescence staining, confocal microscopy and flow cytometry (FACS)